micans/mcl/README.md

 the software is still being developed nonetheless.
 Again many thanks to Joost, Kusalananda, Andreas Tille and other maintainers who package(d) MCL for Debian and other Linux and BSD releases.

-The current release is 22-282, which so far is without open issues.
+The current release is 22-282, which is without open issues that relate to mcl.
 You'll need this release if you want to experiment with RCL (consensus clustering integrating results for different granularities / inflation values / resolution values).
 The release also [fixes some mcxarray issues](ChangeLog).